Sheldon-Lloyd/Cyber.Beast/comic/makkusu/1/page-1-script.md

 # Page 1
 ## Panel 1  (full page width 2/3rd height)
-*The stadium/hub in which the match is being fought in is shown from above*
+*The stadium/hub in which a match between Xenos and Kyshumu is being fought in is shown from above*

-+Commentator: ReNet/BluNet is in the lead but Even with only seconds left in this match it is still to close to call
++Commentator: ReNet is in the lead but Even with only seconds left in this match it is still to close to call

 ## Panel 2 (1/3rd height and width)